open-source-at-illinois/open-source-illinois-web/README.md

 1. Install the latest stable Node.js version (10.16.3 LTS as of September 21, 2019).
 The latest version can be installed from the [Node.js website.](https://nodejs.org/en/)
 2. Install the latest Angular version (8.3.5 as of September 21, 2019) globally by running `npm install -g @angular/cli`.
-3. Install the project's dependencies by running `npm install`.
+3. In your fork of the project, install the project's dependencies by running `npm install`.
 4. Test the setup by running `ng serve` and navigating to `http://localhost:4200` in a browser.
 The website's homepage should appear.

 For more information on setting up Angular, see the [*Setup* section in the Angular documentation.](https://angular.io/guide/setup-local)